 - Особенности натурального кормления 3.
 Features of natural feeding

-How to feed a puppy - dry food or natural food?
+What to feed a puppy - dry food or natural food?

-Perhaps, this is one of the first dilemmas - to choose dry rations or feeding natural food.
+Perhaps this is one of the first dilemmas - choose dry rations or feeding with natural food.
 By the way, veterinarians still do not have a common opinion, which is the best option.
 You can take into account the opinion of the doctor, the breeder, where the baby was purchased, and evaluate all the pros and cons of both types of feeding.
 The positive aspects of production rations include the following:

-- you do not need to spend time preparing;
+- do not spend time on cooking;

 Despite the large number of advantages, there are some disadvantages of this type of feeding:

-- high-quality feed is quite expensive;
+- high-quality food is quite expensive;

 - the owner knows exactly what his puppy is eating;

-- The dog receives natural protein and fiber.
+- dog gets natural protein and fiber.